shaurjyabanerjee/TRACKSTACKER_DOCS/docs/fab/marble_pump.md

 2. The Pump Wheel (if you are printing it) needs to be sliced for maximum strength and durability.

 ### **Supports**
+I reccomend printing your Pump Body with Normal supports in snug mode, with a threshold angle of 40 degrees.
+Slicers these days are capable of generating generally very easy to remove support material, but your milage may vary based on the specific filament that you are using.

 <div style="display: flex; justify-content: center; gap: 2vw;">
   <img src="/img/PUMP_IMAGES/pump_support1.png" style="width: 45vw; min-width: 100px;">